facundotolosa/appspace-react-fe-challenge/README.md

 This component will receive an array of characters and render as many Character components as it is in the array.

 ### 🔹 Error
 This component has the responsability of showing an error message.
 An improvement that needs to be done here, it's that it should be a received message via props to have a proper error management and not the same message for every error.
-I will expand on this later at "Things that can improve the project".
+I will expand on this later at "Things that could improve the project".

 ### 🔹 Footer
 This component will receive through props two functions that it will call respectively when one of the two buttons are clicked.
 It will also receive two numbers: the actual page and the total of pages.
 It will use this two numbers to know when to disable one of the two buttons, and it will also render the number of the actual page.